 At present, they are given to women in Pune city only (since Lila is a Pune girl herself).
 If a girl student is found to have the merit, finance is extended with no conditions attached and it is not a loan, but an outright grant.

-Lila and husband Firoz Poonawalla look forward to making an enduring contribution towards cultivation of excellence in education.
+Lila and her husband Firoz Poonawalla, look forward to making an enduring contribution towards cultivation of excellence in education.
 Lila will remain the lifelong trustee, with her husband as the co-trustee.

 Since 1996, the LPF Scholarship Awards function has been celebrated with a feeling of togetherness.
 The ceremony is not a mere formality, but a meeting ground for the Lila Fellows, past, present and future, and a forum for the girls to share their experiences.
 The awardees become part of the LPF family for life.